-John Wagstaffe, baptised 2 October 1818 in Glossop.
+John Wagstaffe, born at Bridge End on 30 September 1818, baptised 2 October 1818 in Glossop.
 He was one of the executors of his uncle James's will in 1872 (Butcher of High Street East, Glossop).

-Nancy Wagstaffe, baptised 5 June 1825 in Glossop.
+Nancy (Nanny) Wagstaffe, born at Bridge End on 23 May 1825, baptised 5 June 1825 in Glossop.
 She married James Beeley and took over the Howard Arms with him in 1860.
-James died in 1885 but Nancy continued to run the in until 1892.
+James died in 1885 but Nancy continued to run the inn until 1892.